-The NCJLA reviews the following five requirements for every coach and assistant coach and issues laminated “NCJLA Certified Coach” cards that coaches are required to wear on a lanyard around their necks while on the field for games.
+The NCJLA reviews the following requirements for every coach and assistant coach.
+The NCJLA annually issues laminated “NCJLA Certified Coach” cards that coaches are required to present to officials and wear on a lanyard around their necks while on the field for games.

 1. Cleared background check*